 Stacie Ramey is a young adult author who is represented by Nicole Resciniti of The Seymour Agency.

-Stacie learned to read at a very early age to escape the endless tormenting from her older siblings.
+Stacie learned to read at a very early age to escape the endless tormenting of her older siblings.
 Where the Wild Things Are was her first favorite book and she swore she’d only marry a man who could prove he had rumpus in his heart!

 She attended the University of Florida, and Penn State where she received a Master of Science degree in Speech Pathology.
 She also met her future husband at Penn State, who surprised her one day with all of the stuffed Wild Things’ characters, proving his worth.